-Flooring patterns must be installed in a staggered (offset) pattern.
+Flooring patterns must be installed in a staggerd (offset) pattern.

-Remember to stagger end joints from row to row - 8+" for planks and 12+" for tiles.
+Remember to stagger end joints from row to row - 8+" for planks.

 Planks: Use the cut-off end from the previous row to begin the next row.
 If the cut-off end is less than 8", cut a new plank to be 8" or more to start the next row.